aftaylor2/boilerplate-node-express-api/README.md

 ### Dynamic Route Importing

 Simply add your route files to the routes directory.
 The naming convention is /[routeName].js, and the will be automatically imported and hosted as "/[routeName]".

+## Logging

+Choose your logging engine by setting the LOGGER environment variable.
+Use the CLI to quickly change the variable for testing, or use the .env file to configure per environment.
+Choose pino if you require JSON logs.

 ## Dockerization